Complete Guide to Progress Notes in Disability & Aged Care

 Progress notes are a vital part of a care delivery framework and a must-have for any care delivery team.

-Progress notes reflect a client's movement towards their goals, as identified in their Individual Support Plans, and also represent a record of events on each shift or visit, and thereby serve as a communication tool for staff.
+They reflect a client's movement towards their goals, as identified in their Individual Support Plans, and also represent a record of events on each shift or visit, and thereby serve as a communication tool for staff.

 By reading this guide, you can find out more about why progress notes are important, and what kind of information should be included in progress notes.
 You will also pick up valuable tips on how to write progress notes to a high professional standard.

-What are Progress Notes in home care?
+What are Progress Notes in Home Care?

 Progress notes are documents created by support workers at the end of a shift and are an essential part of a Client Personal File.
 In progress notes, staff succinctly record details that document a client’s status and achievements.
 Progress notes are a tool for reflecting on a client’s movement towards their goals, as identified in their Individual Support Plans.
 They also represent a record of events on each shift or visit, and act as a communication tool for staff and families.